Should I submit to the field sobriety tests?

 Should I submit to the breath test?

 2.)
-Even worse, if you blow over a .17 all of the penalties are doubled.
+Even worse, if you blow over .17, all of the penalties are doubled.

-Either way they are going to get you driving privileges, whether you blow or don’t blow, whether you take the field sobriety tests or don’t take the field sobriety tests.
-You have put yourself into a better position if you don’t take the Field Sobriety Tests or the breath test because the State does not have as much evidence to use against you.
-If you do not take a breath test you avoid the second DUI charge and make it much more difficult for the prosecution to prove their case.
+Either way, you are going to lose your driving privileges, whether you blow or don’t blow, whether you take the field sobriety tests or don’t take the field sobriety tests.
+You have put yourself in a better position if you don’t take the field sobriety tests or the breath test because the state does not have as much evidence to use against you.
+If you do not take a breath test, you avoid the second DUI charge and make it much more difficult for the prosecution to prove their case.